Engrdodo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prints a string, in reverse a function that reverses a string. function that prints every other character of a string, starting with the first character
+function that prints a string, in reverse a function that reverses a string. function that prints every other character of a string, starting with the first character a function that prints half of a string